 4) They should know that timing is everything

 Even though financial analysis is fundamentally all about numbers, it has its nuances.
-For example, the income statement (or P&L) will show you how profitable you are, but not when money actually comes into the business.
+For instance, the income statement (or P&L) will show you how profitable you are, but not when money actually comes into the business.

-The average span of time between making a sale and getting cash in hand is called “days sales outstanding.”
+The average time between making a sale and getting cash in hand is called “days sales outstanding.”
 It’s one of many aspects of financial reporting that prove business is not just about if or how money comes in, but when.
 Timing, it seems, is everything when it comes to generating accurate plans and reports.